Salahberra2022/deep-unfolding/README.md

 ### The diagram of Deep unfodled network (DUN)

-In this exmaple of diagram, it can show that \omega can be unfolded throught this network and can got the optimum parameter based on the input of matrix
+In this exmaple of diagram, it can show that $\omega$ can be unfolded throught this network and can got the optimum parameter based on the input of matrix

  ![SORNet](https://user-images.githubusercontent.com/119638218/226128700-f03ae894-a69b-48b1-a4bf-a0a3d2820d8e.png)